JerBouma/jerbouma.github.io/_pages/financetoolkit/financetoolkit.md

 ### Using External Datasets

 The Finance Toolkit has the ability to leverage custom datasets from any data provider as well.
 This makes it possible to work with your preferred data and not be limited to the data source the Finance Toolkit currently provides.
+With this, it is possible to work with datasets from Yahoo Finance, OpenBB, Quandl, EODH, Bloomberg and much more.

 [Open the Notebook](/projects/financetoolkit/external-datasets){: .btn .btn--info}